Areej1997/simple-shop/README.md

-# simple-shop
-Admin - Client Shop Market
+# Simple Shop for Admin and Clients.